There are some excellent resources for parents and carers on the Safer Internet Website.

 Here is a link to an excellent site with a wealth of resources to support parents and carers with eSafety:

-Additionally here are some documents that give further advice about eSafety including a Power Point Presentation and two further videos that are well worth watching.
+Additionally here are some documents that give further advice about eSafety including a Power Point Presentation and further videos that are well worth watching.

 The best way to help your child to be safe when using the internet and new technologies is to talk to them and make sure they understand these golden rules: